Paulo Rodrigues (footballer, born 1960)

-Playing career
+Career

+Born in Uberaba, Paulo Rodrigues began his career in the youth sectors at Nacional.
+He had spells at América-MG and Botafogo-SP, but it was in 1988 that he gained national relevance, being a highlight of Brazilian champion Bahia alongside Bobô, and winning the Silver Ball that season.

 In September 1993, Paulo joined Japanese J1 League club Verdy Kawasaki.
 However, he could not play at all in the match in 1993 season.
+Verdy won the J League in 1993.
 In March 1994, he debuted as defender against Bellmare Hiratsuka in opening match in 1994 season.
 Although he played 3 matches in March, he could not play at all in the match from April.
 He left the club in July 1994.

+In April 2020, the player auctioned off the trophy he received at the Silver Ball in favor of the victims of COVID-19.